NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 ### Expose members

-Every public member defined inside the class are exposed to Godot and must meet a few strict requirements.
+Every public member defined inside the class are, by default, exposed to Godot.

-> Tip: Defining public members in an extension won't be covered by the macro.
-So use extensions to publicly expose members that cannot be exposed to Godot.

 #### Expose variables